 Insurance Companies may charge you for the offence for up to 3 years.
 If you have other marks against your record already, you will find the rates greatly increased.
 You may even face non-renewal by your insurance company as a result of a large number of demerit points on your record.
 This means the insurance company will not offer to renew your policy and you will have to seek insurance elsewhere.

-If the careless driving violation is the only mark against your record, you will likely simply face several years of higher insurance rates.
-If you are able to successfully fight the careless driving charge, it will be removed from your record and the insurance company will not charge you for it.
+Even if the careless driving violation is the only mark against your record, you will likely simply face several years of higher insurance rates.
+If you are able to successfully fight the careless driving charge, it will be removed from your record and the insurance company will not increase your rates.

 We offer a free consultation to let you know exactly where you stand with this and what to expect next.